Internet censorship in China: Arrests

 Fines and short arrests are becoming an optional punishment to whoever spreads undesirable information through the different Internet formats, as this is seen as a risk to social stability.

 In 2001, Wang Xiaoning and other Chinese activists were arrested and sentenced to 10 years in prison for using a Yahoo! email account to post anonymous writing to an Internet mailing list.
 On 23 July 2008, the family of Liu Shaokun was notified that he had been sentenced to one year re-education through labor for "inciting a disturbance".
 As a teacher in Sichuan province, he had taken photographs of collapsed schools and posted these photos online.
 On 18 July 2008, Huang Qi was formally arrested on suspicion of illegally possessing state secrets.
 Huang had spoken with the foreign press and posted information on his website about the plight of parents who had lost children in collapsed schools.
 Shi Tao, a Chinese journalist, used his Yahoo! email account to send a message to a U.S.-based pro-democracy website.
 In his email, he summarized a government order directing media organizations in China to downplay the upcoming 15th anniversary of the 1989 crackdown on pro-democracy activists.
 Police arrested him in November 2004, charging him with "illegally providing state secrets to foreign entities".
 In April 2005, he was sentenced to 10 years' imprisonment and two years' subsequent deprivation of his political rights.

 In mid-2013 police across China arrested hundreds of people accused of spreading false rumors online.
 The arrest targeted microbloggers who accused CCP officials of corruption, venality, and sexual escapades.
 The crackdown was intended to disrupt online networks of like-minded people whose ideas could challenge the authority of the CCP.
 Some of China's most popular microbloggers were arrested.
 In September 2013, China's highest court and prosecution office issued guidelines that define and outline penalties for publishing online rumors and slander.
 The rules give some protection to citizens who accuse officials of corruption, but a slanderous message forwarded more than 500 times or read more than 5,000 times could result in up to three years in prison.

+In 2017, a Uyghur university student at Xinjiang University, Mehmut Memtimin, was sentenced to 13 years in prison for using a VPN.

 According to the 2020 World Press Freedom Index, compiled by Reporters Without Borders, China is the world's biggest jailer of journalists, holding around 100 in detention.
 In February 2020, China arrested two of its citizens for taking it upon themselves to cover the COVID-19 pandemic.

+On 10 May 2021 blogger Ruan Xiaohuan was arrested by the Shanghai police.
+He was convicted of "inciting subversion of state power" for his blog, ProgramThink, which was critical of the regime.
+His wife, Bei Zhenying, was apparently warned by authorities against discussing the case.